BPCI-Robotics/notebook-24-25/notebook.md

   * The point is not speed or torque, but rather balance.
 A high speed robot is difficult to control, while a high torque robot is sluggish.
   * Acceleration is not particularly important.
 A robot with twice the top speed and half the torque will reach the same speed as the robot which doesn't, and then continue to speed up.
   * Modularity is very important, especially since we do not yet use CAD for designing robots.
 This allows for rapid iteration.
-  *
+  * For quick prototyping, keps nuts (the ones with the built-in washer) are effective because they hold well enough and are easy to add or remove.
+However, they will definitely fall off, so when the design is finalized, they should be replaced with nylock nuts.

 # Allen 2.1

 ## Design

 ### Donut picker-upper
 This design was possibly the most iterated throughout the project, as this would determine whether the robot could even do anything.
+The design is based around a chain which goes from the front of the robot to the top of it at the back, where the stake is attached.

+\includegraphics[width=0.8\textwidth]{media/triangle_grabbing_donut.jpg}

+#### Hook design
+First we started with making hooks out of metal.
+We tried small ones, long ones, wide ones, using the claw from the old version of the clawbot, those weird plus pieces.
+None of them worked consistency and it all felt like it was in vain.
+Either they would get stuck on the stake, or not even pick up a donut.
+It wasn't useless though.
+Now we know with reasonable confidence that metal hooks don't work, at least not the ones we tried.

+We were also trying different ways to attach the hook, like with a rubber band tensioning system, different size sprockets at the top.

+That's when we started fashioning hooks out of polypropylene.
+These definitely worked, though we did break a few.
+It must have been the flexibility that made them work effectively.

+#### The chain
+We added an additional sprocket to tension the chain without just having fewer chain links.
+This we kept in the final design.

 ### Switch from iron to aluminium
 The reason that we used iron in the past is because we were concerned that aluminium, though light, would not provide sufficient strength.
 However, we realized that,